 the target was a small rectangle; on the other 20, the target

 was a large rectangle.
 Time to reach the target was recorded on

 each trial.
 The two distributions (one for each target) are plotted

 together in Figure 3.
 The figure shows that, although there is

-some overlap in times, it generally took longer to move the mouse
+some overlap in times, it generally took longer to move the cursor

 to the small target than to the large one.